Exploring the PCB Jumper Wires in Electronics Prototyping and Design

 – Ensure the circuit board is clean and free from any debris, oxidation, or contamination.
 You can clean the board using isopropyl alcohol and a lint-free cloth.

-2. **Prepare the Jumper Wires:**
+2. **Prepare the PCB Jumper Wires:**

 – Cut the jumper wires to the desired length, ensuring they are long enough to make the necessary connections but not too long to cause interference or strain on the board.